project-codeflare/codeflare/README.md

 - [IBM Cloud Code Engine](./deploy/ibm_cloud_code_engine) for detailed instructions on how to run CodeFlare on a serverless platform.
 - [Red Hat OpenShift](./deploy/redhat_openshift) for detailed instructions on how to run CodeFlare on OpenShift Container Platform.

 ## Contributing

 Join us in making CodeFlare Better!
 We encourage you to take a look at our [Contributing](CONTRIBUTING.md) page.

 ## Blog

-CodeFlare related blogs are published on our [Medium publication](https://medium.com/codeflare)
+CodeFlare related blogs are published on our [Medium publication](https://medium.com/codeflare).

+## License

+CodeFlare is an open-source project with an [Apache 2.0 license](LICENSE).